Valencia Basket

+The "Oranges" have a total of thirteen official titles in the men's section and ten in the women's section.
+Valencia is the only Spanish club to win the top basketball category in Spain in both sections: the 2016-17 ACB (in addition to two runner-up finishes) and the 2022–23, 2023–24, and 2024–25 Women's League, as well as the EuroCup (ULEB Cup) on four occasions, where it is the most successful club in competition, and the 2020–21 EuroCup Women.

+In the historical classification of the ACB, the men's team is in sixth place, having played 37 seasons in the top category.
+In 2024, the men's team placed 12th in the FIBA Europe classification and 10th place in the women's classification.

+The club is owned by retail tycoon Juan Roig.

 History

 1986–1997

 Valencia Basket was founded on 27 September 1986, after Valencia CF decided to fold its basketball section.

-On 4 May 1988, while in its second season in the Primera División B, which was the second tier league of Spanish basketball at that time, the team won its first promotion to the Spanish top-tier level ACB, where the team remained until the 1994–95 season.
+On 4 May 1988, while in its second season in the Primera División B, which was the second-tier league of Spanish basketball at that time, the team won its first promotion to the Spanish top-tier level ACB, where the team remained until the 1994–95 season.
 In 1995, Valencia was relegated to the Spanish 2nd-tier level EBA League, after falling in the league's relegation playoff against Somontano Huesca.
 In the next season, after being the runner-up in Liga EBA, in a non-promoting season, Valencia BC bought Amway Zaragoza's ACB place to join the top league, where it has remained until nowadays.